 Why is Third-Party Insurance Mandatory in Queensland?

-Third-party insurance is mandatory in Queensland, so people injured in a traffic accident will be compensated regardless of the financial circumstances of the at-fault motorist.
+Third-party insurance is mandatory in Queensland, so people injured in a traffic accident will be compensated regardless of the at-fault motorist’s financial circumstances.

 What Does Queensland CTP Insurance Cover?